What Is a CEF? A Closer Look at Closed-End Funds

-CEF s are often bought or sold at a discount to their NAV.
-In other words, if a CEF owns 100 stocks that have a combined value of $1,000,000 with $0 liabilities and 100,000 shares outstanding, the fund has an NAV of $10.
+CEFs are often bought or sold at a discount to their NAV.
+In other words, if a CEF owns 100 stocks that have a combined value of $1,000,000 with $0 liabilities and 100,000 shares outstanding, the fund has a NAV of $10.
 Investors might not value the portfolio manager’s ability to pick stocks, however, so they might only be willing to pay $9 per share of the fund.
-So, this fund would be trading at a discount of 10% to its NAV.
+In that case, this fund would be trading at a discount of 10% to its NAV.

 CEF Advantages for Fund Companies

-There are many reasons a fund company might decide to structure their fund as a CEF, rather than an open-end mutual fund (and vice-versa).
+There are many reasons a fund company might decide to structure its fund as a CEF rather than as an open-end mutual fund (and vice-versa).
 It could be that the fund company has a particular niche that is better served through CEFs.